 One thing to remember is that, despite struggling with any of the above issues, every neurotypical has their own individual strengths.
 Common assets include a good short term memory or attention span and superior physical co-ordination, traits which many Aspies lack.
 But as the cliché goes, no two people are exactly the same, and so to wrap up, what are your thoughts on Asperger’s Syndrome versus neurotypical?

-As part of my internship with the Derby Telegraph, I’ve been encouraged to help increase their publicity, so if you like a good news story, here is their website: http://www.derbytelegraph.co.uk/
+As part of my work experience with the Derby Telegraph, I’ve been encouraged to help increase their publicity, so if you like a good news story, here is their website: http://www.derbytelegraph.co.uk/